JCMexplains/writing-for-success-2023/textbook.md

 Use these general guidelines to format the paper:

-1. Set the margins of your paper at 1 inch.
+1. Double-space all the text.
-2. Double-space all the text.
+2. Use a standard font in a standard size.
+Common fonts include Times New Roman, Arial, and Calibri.
+Common sizes are 10-, 11-, or 12-point.
-3. Use a standard font, such as Times New Roman or Arial, in a legible size (10- to 12-point).
+3. Number every page of your paper, starting with the number 1 on the title page and going right through to the last page of your References section.
+(We specify this because some rules use different kinds of numbers for different sections, or restart the numbering when you get to a new section.
+APA doesn't.)
-4. Use continuous page numbering throughout the paper, including the title page and the references section.
-Page numbers appear flush right within your header.
+4. In a student paper, you will probably use only one level of heading.
+But APA allows up to five levels.
+See below for formatting of each level of heading.

-5. Section headings in your text use different formatting depending on the level of information you are presenting.
+The margins for your paper should be 1 inch on all four sides.
+However, nearly every word processor should do this by default.

 #### Exercise 1